wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/all_in_one.rst

 Install Wazuh and Open Distro for Elasticsearch components in an all-in-one deployment.
 Follow the instructions to configure the official repositories to perform installations.

-As an alternative to the step-by-step installation, you can download the Wazuh agent package directly.
+As an alternative to the step-by-step installation, you can install Wazuh using packages.
 To perform this action, see the :ref:`Packages list <packages>` section.

 .. note:: Root privileges are required to execute all the commands.